openai/chatgpt-retrieval-plugin/README.md

 Follow these steps to quickly set up and run the ChatGPT Retrieval Plugin:

 1. Install Python 3.10, if not already installed.
+(References: https://docs.python.org/3.10/)
 2. Clone the repository: `git clone https://github.com/openai/chatgpt-retrieval-plugin.git`
 3. Navigate to the cloned repository directory: `cd /path/to/chatgpt-retrieval-plugin`
 4. Install poetry: `pip install poetry`